Which REDcard is better? Credit Card vs Debit Card Review

 - Extended returns: 30 extra days for returns Target or Target.com

-- Extra Savings on Baby Subscriptions: A total of 15% off + free shipping on select diapers, wipes & formula subscription orders. baby registries.
+- Baby Subscriptions: Extra savings on baby subscriptions total of 15% off + free shipping on select diapers, wipes & formula subscription orders and baby registries.

-- Save 10% on subscriptions: save 5% everyday essentials delivered on your schedule when you subscribe, plus you save another 5% when you use your REDcard.
-Target often runs special promotions where subscribers can get more than 5% when subscribing.
+- Save 10% on subscription deals: save 5% everyday essentials delivered on your schedule when you subscribe, plus you save another 5% when you use your REDcard.
+Target often runs special promotions where subscribers can get more than 5% when subscribing though.
+So be on the lookout.

-- Stack with other Target Savings: your 5% REDcard™ savings with Cartwheel: Use Cartwheel to save 5-50% on hundreds of items in stores or online, and save an extra 5% when you pay with your REDcard.
+- Stack with other Target Savings: double 5% REDcard™ savings with Target Circle (formerly Cartwheel): Use Target Circle to save between 5% to 50% on hundreds of items in stores or online, and save an extra 5% when you pay with your REDcard.

 - Get a 10% off coupon: On your anniversary, you’ll receive a 10% couponto use in store.
 This coupon arrives via email if you are signed up for Target marketing emails.